computational-psychology/computational-psychology-www/content/pages/theses.rst

 To ensure the successful completion of a thesis, we see the following requirements:

-- completion of a `Seminar taught by our deparment <teaching.html>`_, in which we introduce basic aspects of visual perception and how to develop a research project.
+- completion of a `Seminar taught by our department <teaching.html>`_, in which we introduce basic aspects of visual perception and how to develop a research project.
 - interest in visual perception research
 - programming skills in python or R
 - good English skills to read the relevant literature